 Students: end your school day with a payday

 Whether you’re a full or part-time student, you’ve been entitled to receive unique credits that help offset the cost of your tuition, education and textbooks.
 These credits help reduce the amount of taxes you owe at the end of the year.
 If you don’t use all your credits for that year, you can carry them forward or transfer them to a spouse or parent.
-Unfortunately, the federal government eliminated education and textbook amounts meaning you won’t be able to claim them on your 2017 tax return.
+Unfortunately, the federal government eliminated education and textbook amounts in 2017 meaning you won’t be able to claim them on your 2018 tax return.
 The good news?
 There are still federal credits for tuition fees, and you’ll still be able to carry forward unused education/textbook amounts from previous years.

 While these changes will have an impact on what you and your family can claim, we’re here to make sure you get all the credits you deserve.
 In 2017, our Tax Experts helped students ace their taxes: when they filed with us, students received an average refund of over $1,200.*